PORTFOLIO PROJECT

 RESPONSIBILITIES

-Creative Technology Development: Built and developed the proof of concept as part of a larger interactive installation pipeline, focusing on real-time behaviour, interaction, and technical feasibility.
+Creative Technology Development: Built the proof of concept as part of a larger interactive installation pipeline, covering real-time behaviour, interaction design, and technical feasibility.

-Real-Time 3D Experience Development: Created and integrated immersive portal scenes in PlayCanvas, including scene logic, transitions, camera behaviour, shaders, and runtime control systems.
+Real-Time 3D Experience: Created and integrated immersive portal scenes in PlayCanvas — scene logic, transitions, camera behaviour, shaders, and runtime control systems.

-Interaction and Visual Innovation: Developed a gesture-controlled interaction system that drove animation and visual change within Gaussian splat environments inside a web-based application, forming a key part of the project’s technical novelty.
+Gesture-Controlled Interaction: Developed the gesture input system driving animation and visual change within Gaussian splat environments inside a browser-based application — the core of the project's technical novelty.

-Camera and Venue Integration: Connected the experience to Outernet’s camera systems via OSC and WebSockets, enabling real-time control of the scenes using live input from the space.
+Venue Integration: Connected the experience to Outernet's camera systems via OSC and WebSockets, enabling real-time scene control from live input within the space.

-Remote Launch and Installation Support: Remotely accessed Outernet CPUs to launch executable builds that drove the screen-based experiences, which were layered with other visual elements across the installation.
+Remote Deployment: Remotely accessed Outernet CPUs to launch executable builds driving the screen experiences, layered with other visual elements across the installation.

-Prototype and Demo Workflow: Used MediaPipe-based hand and body tracking on laptop as part of the prototype workflow, allowing the experience to be tested and demonstrated outside the final installation environment.
+Prototype Workflow: Used MediaPipe hand and body tracking on laptop as a portable testing and demo tool throughout development, feeding into the final installation pipeline.